Newell W. Spicer: Civil War

 On 3 June 1861, Spicer joined Company D of the 1st Regiment Kansas Volunteer Infantry as a first lieutenant, fighting at the Battle of Wilson's Creek, where he was mentioned by a journalist of the St. Louis Republican as having "performed gallantly" along with other regimental officers.
 He was promoted to captain (becoming the company commander) on 26 May 1862 and to lieutenant colonel (second highest ranking regimental officer) on 1 June 1863.
 By the time of the May 1864 Yazoo City Expedition, Spicer was a Lieutenant Colonel and in command of the regiment, which had become a mounted infantry unit by that point in the war, due to Colonel William Y. Roberts having been placed in command of a brigade.
 He mustered out with the regiment on 17 June 1864.

 In the summer of 1864, Spicer was one of the men sent to bring a man thought to be the pro-Confederate guerrilla William Quantrill back to Kansas for trial and execution.
 But the men determined the man in custody was not Quantrill.
 By October he was lieutenant colonel of the 3rd Kansas State Militia Regiment, a local militia unit in Lawrence, which was called up to defend the state against the raid of Confederate cavalry commander Sterling Price.
 After the regiment mustered out following the defeat of Price Spicer continued as lieutenant colonel and was regimental commander in December.

 Post-war

 After the war, Spicer was made Marshal in Lawrence in 1868 and promoted to City Marshal in 1869.
 Among his duties were to track down members of the gang of William Quantrill.
 He resigned from the city police force in June 1869.

-In 1910, Spicer's wife, Eunice, stated that he had been a member of the Government Secret Service after counterfeiters and in August of 1871 left Lawrence for Baxter Springs, Kansas, but never returned and no word was ever again heard by her of him.
-Eunice filed for divorce on account of abandonment in September of 1871.
+In 1910, Spicer's wife, Eunice, stated that he had been a member of the Government Secret Service after counterfeiters and in August 1871 left Lawrence for Baxter Springs, Kansas, but never returned and no word was ever again heard by her of him.
+Eunice filed for divorce on account of abandonment in September 1871.